 The website: ‘They work for You’ is a good way of seeing how each MP has voted, and also keeps a history of their speeches and other contributions.
 My profile can be found here.
 You can also sign up to my newsletter to receive regular monthly updates direct from me.

 People choose their MPs by voting in general elections.
 These elections are crucial because they decide who will be in government and give everyone a say in how the country will be run in the future.
 The party with the most MPs forms the government.

 Elections work best when everyone takes part and votes.
 If you don’t vote, you are having no say in issues as important as the NHS, schools, how much tax you pay and how we look after the environment.

 Almost everyone in Britain aged 18 and over is qualified to vote.
 However, you must register before you can do so.

 Can Sarah help with a tour of Parliament, or tickets for the House of Commons?

-Sarah can organise visits to Parliament for individuals who live in the Rotherham constituency.
-However, a tour can never be guaranteed, tours book up at least six months to a year in advance, and there is a strict ballot applied to the booking of tours, so if you want to organise one, please Contact Me absolutely as soon as possible.
+I can organise visits to Parliament for individuals who live in the Rotherham constituency.
+However, a tour can never be guaranteed, tours book up at least six months to a year in advance and there is a strict ballot applied to the booking of tours, so if you want to organise one, please contact me as soon as possible.